KNOW YOUR CUSTOMER. KNOW YOUR PEOPLE. KNOW YOUR NEXT MOVE.

 As a consultant for a "click-and-mortar" retail store in the DFW area, I was hired to analyze the challenges of their eCommerce and online marketing department and provide solutions.
 I found partners, SaaS applications, marketing and online content and workflow solutions that integrated the customer's needs with the company's goals.
 The majority of SBM's revenue came from in-store traffic, with the website acting as a catalog.
 However, they wanted to expand their current online reach, and therefore my expertise was sought to lay the foundation of online success.
 To date, the online store has seen a rise of 300% in sales revenue, 150% increase in web traffic and 6x growth in conversion rate.
-Here is a blueprint to our online success, which had much more to do with offline processes that one would think:
+Here is a blueprint to our online success, which had much more to do with offline processes (like fufilment) that one would think:

 1. Evaluate Current Systems and Solutions Against Current and Future Goals